Skip to main content

 Configure in the app

 Open the in-app configuration window (Developer → Configure third-party inference).
-In the Connection section, set Inference provider to Gateway, then fill in the Gateway credentials card.
-Selecting sso for Gateway auth scheme hides the API-key field and reveals Gateway SSO IdP (OIDC):
+In the Connection section, set Inference provider to Gateway and Credential kind to Interactive sign-in.
+This hides the API-key field and reveals Gateway SSO IdP (OIDC):

 FieldValue